Canberra: Arts and entertainment

+The history of Canberra was told in the 1938 radio feature Canberra the Great.

 Media

 As Australia's capital, Canberra is the most important centre for much of Australia's political reportage and thus all the major media, including the Australian Broadcasting Corporation, the commercial television networks, and the metropolitan newspapers maintain local bureaus.
-News organisations are represented in the "press gallery", a group of journalists who report on the national parliament.
+News organisations are represented in the press gallery, a group of journalists who report on the national parliament.
 The National Press Club of Australia in Barton has regular television broadcasts of its lunches at which a prominent guest, typically a politician or other public figure, delivers a speech followed by a question-and-answer session.

 Canberra has a daily newspaper, The Canberra Times, which was established in 1926.
 There are also several free weekly publications, including news magazines CityNews and Canberra Weekly as well as entertainment guide BMA Magazine.
 BMA Magazine first went to print in 1992; the inaugural edition featured coverage of the Nirvana Nevermind tour.

 There are a number of AM and FM stations broadcasting in Canberra (AM/FM Listing).
 The main commercial operators are the Capital Radio Network (2CA and 2CC), and Austereo/ARN (104.7 and Mix 106.3).
 There are also several community operated stations.

 A DAB+ digital radio trial is also in operation, it simulcasts some of the AM/FM stations, and also provides several digital only stations (DAB+ Trial Listing).

 Five free-to-air television stations service Canberra: